robinrodricks/FluentListView/README.md

-How can I change the way the user can choose the columns in an FluentListView?
+How can I change the way the user can choose the columns in a FluentListView?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-In general, the user is able to select which columns they wish to see in an FluentListView.
+In general, the user is able to select which columns they wish to see in a FluentListView.
 The user interface mechanism for this is that when the user right clicks on any header, they will presented with a menu that lets them choose which columns they wish to see.

 The exact behaviour of the column selection mechanism is governed by the SelectColumnsOnRightClickBehaviour property.